Arthi1904/jenkinsfile-examples/README.md

 I needed working examples of various Jenkinsfiles which I could then modify in my local text editor and automatically convert them into Jenkins jobs.
 Unfortunately the best way to test a Jenkinsfile is to run it in a Jenkins instance.
 This project takes away the manual process of copying and pasting a Jenkinsfile into a Jenkins job configuration.
-By design job has to be run manually.
+By design job has to be run manually

 ### How it works